Lakes & Ponds: General & Special Rules

 Designated Trout Ponds are managed for trout, and are open to fishing for all species from the fourth Saturday in April through October 15.
 Fishing for any species is prohibited from October 16 until the fourth Saturday in April the following year.
-For information on bag and length limits for species other than trout, see Lakes & Ponds: General Rules.
+For information on bag and length limits for species other than trout, see Lakes & Ponds: General Rules on the next page.

 - The taking of brook trout, rainbow trout, brown trout, lake trout, trout hybrids and salmon between two hours after sunset and one hour before sunrise is prohibited.

 - Trout ponds open on the fourth Saturday in April.
 Closed to salmon October 1 and to all species October 16.

 - The daily combined limit for trout is 5 fish or 5 pounds, whichever limit is reached first.